NYC Walk Info

 What I’m Doing

-I am going to walk every public street in all five boroughs of New York City, excluding only the high-speed expressways and parkways that prohibit pedestrian traffic.
-I will also walk every bridge with pedestrian facilities, as well as many of the multi-use greenway paths, and many of the pedestrian paths through parks and cemeteries.
+I am going to walk every block of every public street in all five boroughs of New York City, excluding only the high-speed expressways and parkways that prohibit pedestrian traffic.
+I will also walk every bridge with pedestrian facilities, as well as many private streets, multi-use greenway paths, pedestrian paths and trails through parks and cemeteries, boardwalks, and accessible stretches of coastline.

-It is my understanding that the total length of all the streets in NYC is somewhere in excess of 6000 miles.
-Add the bridges and pedestrian paths to that, as well as all the miles of streets that I will end up covering more than once, and I expect to have walked somewhere around 8000 miles by the time I’m finished.
+It is my understanding that the total length of all the public streets in NYC is somewhere in excess of 6,000 miles.
+Add the bridges, private streets, paths, and coastline to that, as well as all the blocks I will end up covering more than once, and I expect to have walked more than 8,000 miles before I’m done.

 My Route

-Rather than trying to rigorously determine the most efficient route to accomplish my goal, I would like to keep a more flexible approach.
-Each day I will simply walk somewhere I haven’t yet been, hopefully jumping from neighborhood to neighborhood for the sake of variety.
-As my progress map begins to fill in, my options for where to walk next will become narrower and narrower until, finally, there are no streets left unwalked.
-At that point I will probably drink some beer and sit down for a while.
+Rather than trying to rigorously determine the most efficient route to accomplish my goal, I’m going to keep a more flexible approach.
+Each day I will simply walk somewhere I haven’t been yet, hopefully jumping from neighborhood to neighborhood for the sake of variety.
+As my progress map begins to fill in, my options for where to walk next will become narrower and narrower until, finally, there will be no streets left unwalked.
+At that point I will probably drink a beer and sit down for a while.

 My Quarters